DeltaSignum/Dynamic-Zero/README.md

 Each level applies the same architectural principles at a different acoustic scale.
 System behaviour becomes progressively more stable and the effective low-frequency boundary lowers as individual modules are recursively combined.

+The recursive hierarchy is a practical scaling recommendation, not a separate DZ operating principle.
+Its purpose is to provide a clear and repeatable way to scale the small 2" implementation toward higher SPL capability.
+A single Module can operate independently; for scaling, Block 2 is the recommended lowest practical element, with larger Blocks built according to the documented series/parallel hierarchy.

 The architecture supports two implementation paths:

 - **Recursive modular array** — Module → Block → Superblock → Megablock → N